ujihisa/okta-scim-beta/README.md

 Your SCIM API must be able to filter users by `userName` and should also support filtering by `id` and `externalId`.
-Filtering support is required because most provisioning actions require the ability for Okta to determine if a user record exists on your system.
+Filtering support is required because most provisioning actions require the ability for Okta to determine if a user resource exists on your system.

 Consider the scenario where an Okta customer with thousands of users has a provisioning integration with your system, which also has thousands of users.
-When an Okta customer adds a new user to their Okta organization, Okta needs a way to determine quickly if a record for the newly created user was previously created on your system.
+When an Okta customer adds a new user to their Okta organization, Okta needs a way to determine quickly if a resource for the newly created user was previously created on your system.

 Examples of filters that Okta might send to your SCIM API are as